Equivariant aspects of singular instanton Floer homology: Connections to Kronheimer and Mrowka's constructions

 We remark that our grading convention in this case is different from the one of \cite{km-rasmussen} by a shift.
-The two generators for $I^\#(Y,K;\Delta_{\sT_\Q})$ are typically denoted $\mathbf{z}_+$ and $\mathbf{z_-}$, and have gradings $1$ and $-1$ (mod $4$) in the convention of \cite{km-rasmussen}.
-This structure is exploited in \cite{km-rasmussen} to define a concordance invariant $s^\#(K)$ in that case that $Y=S^3$.
+The two generators for $I^\#(S^3,K;\Delta_{\sT_\Q})$ are typically denoted $\mathbf{z}_+$ and $\mathbf{z_-}$, and have gradings $1$ and $-1$ (mod $4$) in the convention of \cite{km-rasmussen}.
+This structure is exploited in \cite{km-rasmussen} to define a concordance invariant $s^\#(K)$ for knots in $S^3$.

 The construction of $s^\#(K)$ is as follows.
 Choose a surface cobordism $S:U_1\to K$ from the unknot $U_1$ to $K$ with a path between basepoints.
 This induces a map